-When determining the lot entitlement, the A body corporate created by registration of a plan of subdivision or a plan of strata or cluster subdivision.
-See also prescribed owners corporation. must take into account the value of each lot and the proportion that value bears to the total value of the lots affected by the owners corporation.
+When determining the lot entitlement, the owners corporation must take into account the value of each lot and the proportion that value bears to the total value of the lots affected by the owners corporation.

-When determining the lot Legal responsibility, enforced by civil or criminal courts., the owners corporation must take into account the amount that is just and equitable for the owner of each lot to contribute towards the administrative and general expenses of the owners corporation.
+When determining the lot liability, the owners corporation must take into account the amount that is just and equitable for the owner of each lot to contribute towards the administrative and general expenses of the owners corporation.

 The entitlement and liability of each owner is expressed in the plan of subdivision.
 Lot entitlement ultimately determines the voting rights of each owner and the lot owner’s share of any income the owners corporation may receive.
 The alteration of lot entitlement and lot liability requires a unanimous resolution that can be difficult to obtain.

-Alternatively, an application can be made to the Victorian Civil and Administrative A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding.
-(VCAT) if owners wish to challenge this allocation.
+Alternatively, an application can be made to the Victorian Civil and Administrative Tribunal (VCAT) if owners wish to challenge this allocation.

 The requirements for an exemption from the obligation to have a unanimous resolution are set out in section 34D of the Subdivision Act.
-This section covers issues such as when it is impractical to obtain a member’s vote, or when more than 50 per cent of the voting rights support the ballot and the purpose is likely to bring economic or social benefits to the subdivision as a whole that are greater than any disadvantage to the members who did not To agree to something being done, to approve an action or arrangement.
-See also informed consent..
+This section covers issues such as when it is impractical to obtain a member’s vote, or when more than 50 per cent of the voting rights support the ballot and the purpose is likely to bring economic or social benefits to the subdivision as a whole that are greater than any disadvantage to the members who did not consent.
 Note that the same exercise must be undertaken for each owners corporation where there are multiple owners corporations affecting a lot.

-The owners for the time being, and any purchaser in (1) Having control over property.
-Possession is not the same as ownership.
-For example, a bicycle you have borrowed from a friend is in your possession but you do not own it.
-(2) Having illegal drugs on your person or property. of a lot, are liable to pay any outstanding fees, charges, contributions or amounts owing to the owners corporation in respect of that lot (s 28(1)).
-For this reason, it is important to ensure that any Money owed that is due on a certain date and is late being paid (overdue). are adjusted and paid at settlement or the new owner A document that sets out what a person wants to happen to their money and other property after they die. become responsible.
+The owners for the time being, and any purchaser in possession of a lot, are liable to pay any outstanding fees, charges, contributions or amounts owing to the owners corporation in respect of that lot (s 28(1)).
+For this reason, it is important to ensure that any arrears are adjusted and paid at settlement or the new owner will become responsible.